 Geldner: III 304 “Eifrigen”

-Finally, in 9.7.6 the priest wishes to “appropriate” with “poetic work”, vanuṣyate matī́, following a pattern similar to ā́ vaṃsad dhītíbhiḥ in 10.26.2 and gīrbhiḥ vívasāta in 6.15.6: here we have an absolute use of the denominative in a very precise ritual context – a use that lent itself to analysis in certain attestations of van- / vani- and in particular of the stem of the desiderative (6.15.6 is an example).
+Finally, in 9.7.6 the priest wishes to “appropriate” with “poetic work”, vanuṣyate matī́, following a pattern similar to ā́ vaṃsad dhītíbhiḥ in 10.26.2 and gīrbhiḥ vívasāta in 6.15.6.
+Here we have an absolute use of the denominative in a very precise ritual context – a use that lends itself to analysis in certain attestations of van-/vani- and in particular of the stem of the desiderative (6.15.6 is an example).
 Murmuring prayers, the priest wishes to have the god enter the circle of the sacrifice.
-In this stanza there is also another element to point out, namely the phonetic play the poet artfully creates bringing together the verb vanuṣyate in pāda c and the substantive vána- (“wood”, “tree”, “forest”) in the previous pāda, a paronomasia which we will encounter again, still more forcefully, where it is used both with the adjective vanin- and, subsequently, with the rarer derivatives in order to bring out and possibly meld the very meaning of the two roots.
+In this stanza there is also another element to point out, namely the phonetic play the poet artfully creates bringing together the verb vanuṣyate in pāda c and the substantive vána- (wood/tree/forest) in the previous pāda.
+This is a paronomasia, which we will encounter again even more prominently, where it is used both with the adjective vanin- and, subsequently, with the rarer derivatives in order to bring out and, possibly, meld the very meaning of the two roots.

 9.7.6 ávyo vā́re pári priyó